jhucsf/spring2025/index.md

 ## News

+* **Jan 19** — The times and location for picking up an iClicker on Tuesday, January 21st are now posted (see the Jan 17 entry below.)
 * **Jan 17** — Welcome back!
 You will need an iClicker remote for in-class peer instruction quizzes throughout the semester.
 You have two options:
   1. Borrow one: fill out the form at <https://forms.gle/bFZWpFiWPGPRadwv6>
-     and pick up an iClicker either Monday, Jan 20th, between 10 am and 2 pm in Malone 240A, or Tuesday, Jan 21st (times/locations TBD.)
+     and pick up an iClicker either Monday, Jan 20th, between 10 am and 2 pm in Malone 240A, or Tuesday, Jan 21st, 10am–11am and 5pm–6pm, in Malone 122.
   2. Use your own: fill out the form at <https://forms.gle/3kYJcFmyxdsr4XuK7>
      to register your iClicker's remote id (so we can connect your poll responses to your participation grade.)